Heredity and Evolution — CBSE Class 10: Dominant vs Recessive Traits Explained

 Heredity

-The transmission of traits from parents to offspring.
+Transmission of traits from parents to offspring.

 Gene

-A unit of hereditary information located on a chromosome.
+Unit of hereditary information located on chromosomes.

 Allele